Gingivitis, Periodontitis, Stomatitis

-Poor oral hygiene can lead to bacterial development and cause inflammation of the gums, which may lead to recession of the gums, pain and damage to their holding capability, resulting in the loss of teeth.
+Poor oral hygiene can lead to bacterial development and cause inflammation of the gums, which may lead to recession of the gums, pain, and damage to their holding capability, resulting in the loss of teeth.

-Besides damage caused to the teeth, the gums are the only point of exposed tissue in the body that is not totally sealed.
-In other words, bacteria, toxins and other infectious matter can penetrate the connective fiber between the gums and the teeth, which in addition to harming the gums, may also enter the bloodstream, potentially affecting the entire body.
+Besides the damage caused to the teeth, the gums are the only point of exposed tissue in the body that is not totally sealed.
+In other words, bacteria, toxins, and other infectious matter can penetrate the connective fiber between the gums and the teeth, which in addition to harming the gums, may also enter the bloodstream, potentially affecting the entire body.

 How Does Inflammation of the Gums Develop?

 Dental plaque or tartar builds up around the teeth caused mainly by poor oral hygiene.
 The tartar collects and serves as a convenient platform for germs and toxins that cause inflammation and irritation.

 In some cases, there is evident recession of the connective tissue between the gums and the teeth, while the upper part of the soft tissue remains in place.
 In this type of situation, a pocket is created between the gums and the teeth preventing the effective removal of germs, even after brushing, which can lead to the accumulation of germs and toxins in the pocket, which in turn produce inflammation.